Change is a journey, that often involves resistance.

 Recognizing Signs of Resistance

-Resistance to coaching can manifest in various ways, hindering clients’ willingness to change and engage fully in the coaching process.
-Here are some common signs of resistance for coaches to be aware of:
+Resistance to coaching can manifest in various ways, which hinders clients’ willingness to change and engage fully in the process.
+When you begin struggling with a client, here are some common signs of resistance for coaches to be aware of:

 - Defensiveness: When their beliefs and behaviors are challenged or questioned, clients may become defensive.
 This leads to a lack of openness and receptiveness between clients and coaches.